dschreij/effort-server/README.md

 cd C:\Program Files\MongoDB\Server\4.2\bin\
 ```

-This folders houses all command line programs associated with MongoDB.
+This folder houses all command line programs associated with MongoDB.
 Let's install MongoDB as a service, so it will automatically start when Windows starts.
 Make sure you are in the right folder (you can always check your current folder with the command `pwd`).
 In this folder, execute the command:

 ```powershell
 .\mongod --directoryperdb --install --logpath C:\ProgramData\MongoDB\log\mongod.log --dbpath C:\ProgramData\MongoDB\data\db